Marcus John Hamilton

 Research interests

-I am an archaeologist and I study human ecology in the past and present.
-Much of my work focuses on hunter-gatherer societies, but I have broader research interests in the evolutionary diversification of human ecology over time and space.
-I am particularly interested in how humans compute adaptive solutions to the problem of extracting free energy from stochastic environments in order to grow, maintain, and reproduce, and how these strategies evolve over time and space.
-Methodologically, my research involves fieldwork, data analysis, theory, and modeling.
-My archaeological fieldwork focuses on the Paleoindian period of the Rio Grande Rift Valley, and currently I am working with colleagues at the Mockingbird Gap Clovis site, New Mexico.
+I study the ecology and evolution of the human world in the past and present from the perspectives of archaeology, ethnology, and complex systems theory.
+Much of my work focuses on small-scale societies, but I have broad interests in the evolutionary diversification of human ecology over time and space.
+I am particularly interested in how humans compute adaptive solutions to the problem of extracting free energy from stochastic environments in order to grow, maintain, and reproduce, and how these strategies evolve.

-I am an archaeologist and I study human ecology in the past and present.
-Much of my work focuses on hunter-gatherer societies, but I have broader research interests in the evolutionary diversification of human ecology over time and space.
-I am particularly interested in how humans compute adaptive solutions to the problem of extracting free energy from stochastic environments in order to grow, maintain, and reproduce, and how these strategies evolve over time and space.
-Methodologically, my research involves fieldwork, data analysis, theory, and modeling.
-My archaeological fieldwork focuses on the Paleoindian period of the Rio Grande Rift Valley, and currently I am working with colleagues at the Mockingbird Gap Clovis site, New Mexico.
+I study the ecology and evolution of the human world in the past and present from the perspectives of archaeology, ethnology, and complex systems theory.
+Much of my work focuses on small-scale societies, but I have broad interests in the evolutionary diversification of human ecology over time and space.
+I am particularly interested in how humans compute adaptive solutions to the problem of extracting free energy from stochastic environments in order to grow, maintain, and reproduce, and how these strategies evolve.

 - Hunter-gatherer archaeology & paleoecology